-If an Adventurer is without a weapon and has no choice but to dodge blows, he/she may do so.
-Each successful enemy hit can be dodged only if the Adventurer makes a successful Agility Attribute check on 2d12 with a 4 point penalty for melee weapons and a 6 point penalty for missile weapons.
+If an Adventurer is without a weapon and has no choice but to dodge blows, he/she may attempt to do so.
+Each successful enemy hit can be dodged only if the Adventurer makes a successful Agility Attribute check on 2d12 with a 4 point penalty for melee weapons and a 8 point penalty for missile weapons.
 Rolling the modified Agility or less successfully dodges the attack.

-An adventure character may attempt to defend him/herself by parrying successful enemy hits.
+An Adventurer may attempt to defend him/herself by parrying successful enemy hits.
 A weapon parry can only be done with a weapon (including weapon forms as with the Týnj'Naz Weapon Block) and uses as many Weapon Attack Maneuvers (WAM) as would normally be used to attack with the weapon.

-To successfully parry, the adventurer's attack roll (in this case a defense roll), modified by HARM, must be equal to or less than the successful hit roll of the attacker.
+To successfully parry, the Adventurer's attack roll (in this case a defense roll), modified by ARM, must be equal to or less than the successful hit roll of the attacker.